DilanCF/CMSC412_notes/lecture/Lecture15.md

 How to avoid this?

-Decrease size of each blobk, more pages needed
+Decrease size of each block, more pages needed
 * This results in les internal frag